pantheonscience/pantheonscience.github.io/e4s.md

 |desc      | An example that runs a Nyx workflow and creates a Cinema database.|
 |repository| https://github.com/cinemascienceworkflows/2020-10_Nyx.git |
 |commit    | 6f3e75c5b28a175a5e8a71612d4c307a2c6f9c02 |

-## Contributions

-Contributions of this collaboration include:

-- The capture and curation of examples of end-to-end workflows that integrate ECP applications, in-situ infrastructure, and post-processing analysis in a reproducible framework for targeted architectures (Summit, etc.).

-- The ability for anyone - scientist, developer, student or researcher - to download, build and execute end-to-end examples of integrated ECP technologies working together to run, produce data, and post-process the results.

-- Integration of ECP technologies to build specific sets of versions (commits) of key ECP products by using curated spack builds.

-- Optimization of build time through the use of E4S caches of pre-built applications.
-This significantly reduces - by orders of magnitude - the time it takes to build novel workflows, experiment with changes to the workflows, and test the results against integrated capabilities.